-Word Power Quiz: English Words of Arabic Origin
+Word Power: Test Your Knowledge of These English Words of Arabic Origin

 Centuries of trade between Middle Eastern and European merchants brought more than silks and spices to the West.
-Find out how many of these English words of Arabic origin are in your vocabulary.
+Find out how many of these words are in your vocabulary.

 A: Breed of soft-haired rabbit

 B: Gem-carving technique

 Answer: C—Bright blue mineral